yahoo/redislite/docs/source/topic/contributing.rst

 To submit your code for inclusion upstream, do the following to ensure your submission only includes your new changes:

-1. Make sure you have Completed a `Yahoo CLA Agreement <https://yahoocla.herokuapp.com>`_.
-2. Redislite development occurs on github at: https://github.com/yahoo/redislite.
+1. Redislite development occurs on github at: https://github.com/yahoo/redislite.
 All development should occur on a fork of the redislite github repo.
-3. Prior to submitting a pull request, perform a merge from the MASTER branch of the main redislite repository into your fork.
+2. Prior to submitting a pull request, perform a merge from the MASTER branch of the main redislite repository into your fork.
 This will ensure your pull request only includes your changes and will allow you to deal with any upstream changes that affect your code.
-4. Clear up all PEP8 issues before submission.
+3. Clear up all PEP8 issues before submission.
 This will ensure your changesets only include code changes and not formatting changes.
-5. Clear up or document exceptions for all PyLint/Flake8 issues.
+4. Clear up or document exceptions for all PyLint/Flake8 issues.
 This will ensure the evaluation and review of your code does not have common coding errors and decrease the human time to evaluate changes.

 Reviewing Pull Requests
 -----------------------
-When a pull request is submitted, three automated checks will automatically run, these checks are:
+When a pull request is submitted, two automated checks will automatically run, these checks are:

-1. Check that the submitter of the pull request has a `Yahoo CLA Agreement <https://yahoocla.herokuapp.com>`_ agreement on file.
-2. Check that all tests run without errors on all python releases that redislite supports.
+1. Check that all tests run without errors on all python releases that redislite supports.
-3. Check to ensure the coverage or amount of code that is not tested did not increase.
+2. Check to ensure the coverage or amount of code that is not tested did not increase.

 As these checks run the pull request will be annotated with the results.
 If any of these checks fail the issue found needs to be fixed before the pull request can be applied.